-• Click the arrow (or plus sign) next to landuse in the Layer list, you'll see the categories explained:
+- 7. Click the arrow (or plus sign) next to landuse in the Layers panel, you'll see the categories explained:

-Now our landuse polygons are appropriately colored and are classified so that areas with the same land use are the same color.
-You may wish to remove the black border from the landuse layer:
+Now our landuse polygons are colored and are classified so that areas with the same land use are the same color - 8.
+If you wish to, you can change the symbol of each landuse area by double-clicking the relevant color block in the Layers panel or in the Layer Properties dialog: